jp43/DockBox/README.md

 rundock
 -------

-rundock is used to dock and eventually minimize and rescore the poses.
+rundock is used to dock a ligand to a protein structure and eventually minimize and rescore the output poses.
 When typing "rundock -h" on the command line, the following help message will pop up:

     usage: rundock [-h] -l INPUT_FILE_L -r INPUT_FILE_R -f CONFIG_FILE
                    [-q CHARGE_FILE] [-rescore_only] [-extract_only] [-d POSEDIR]